 To start the application you’ll go to the “IACRA” (or Integrated Airman Certification and Rating Application) website.
 IACRA is the FAA database that manages ratings for pilots, instructors, and mechanics.

 You’ll have to create an IACRA account and apply for a Student Pilot Certificate.
 Then on the first day of your training, you’ll finish the application with your instructor.
 A temporary certificate (which may be used for flight training) will be emailed to you in roughly a week and the hard copy will be mailed to you in roughly a month.

 Stuck at a flight school that just can’t get you across the finish line?
 You’ve come to the right place.

 We’ve had hundreds of students come to us to help them finish up their private pilot training.
 The first thing you’ll do is speak with a member of our admissions team so we can get an accurate idea of where you are in your training.

 On your first lesson, your instructor will test you on a variety of maneuvers and ground knowledge to get a good idea of what you need to work on.
 From there, they’ll work with you on a training plan and then get you checkride ready.

 In order to earn your private pilot certificate, you’ll need to pass the FAA written exam.
 This exam can be taken at any point during your training.
 If you’re doing an accelerated private pilot program with us, you must have your written exam completed before you start.

-If you’re doing a paced program with us, we suggest starting flight training first and then a couple months in sitting in on our weekend private pilot weekend ground school to prepare you for the test.
+If you’re doing a paced program with us, we suggest starting flight training first and then a month or so into your training sitting in on our weekend private pilot weekend ground school to prepare you for the test.